changchuming/changchuming.github.io/_posts/2018-12-24-Making-a-DIY-Hologram.md

 <img src="/assets/images/hologram.jpg" class="thumbnail">

 I recently saw an [article](https://www.telegraph.co.uk/technology/mobile-phones/11780393/How-to-turn-your-phone-into-a-3D-hologram-projector.html) that teaches you how to make a very simple hologram with a bit of plastic and a phone.
-I've always been fascinated by holograms, so I decided to make one for my girlfriend as a little gift and to have a bit of fun in the process.
+I've always been fascinated by holograms, so I decided to make one for my girlfriend as a little gift and have a bit of fun in the process.

 The final result can be seen below.